Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item-hb.md

 _Adventuring gear, 30 sp, S._

 A detailed technical drawing of a machine, providing insight into its design and operation.
-Grants Advantage on Intelligence checks related to understanding or replicating machines.
+Grants **:d20-adv: Advantage**{ .d20 } on Intelligence checks related to understanding or replicating machines.

 ---